Jia22k/LabOS/Week1-Intro.md

 - **Coding in C**: Why we're using C, and important considerations for writing C code safely and effectively.
 - **Useful Commands**: Key commands for basic file operations, viewing and editing files, basic networking, and process management.

 And that's it!
-You now know some of the basics to navigate your computer, understand how servers work, and start coding in C. Keep practicing, and you'll be a command-line ninja in no time.
-Happy exploring!
+You now know some of the basics to navigate your computer, understand how servers work, and start coding in C. Keep practicing.

-Please ensure that the code block is correctly indented and there are no extra characters.
-Let me know if this helps!